An Algebraic Multigrid Method for Eigenvalue Problems in Some Different Cases: Conclusions

-In this paper, we present a type of AMG method to solve algebraic eigenvalue problems arising from the discretization of partial differential equations.
-The AMG setup procedure is applied to construct the hierarchy and the intergrid transfer operators of the algebraic problems.
-Based on the combination of the multilevel correction method and the AMG method for linear equations, an AMG method for eigenvalue problems is proposed.
-This type of AMG method need almost the optimal computational work and the least memory.
-Finally, the efficiency of the proposed AMG method is exhibited by two numerical examples which show that the AMG method has uniform convergence rate.
-The choices of parameters $m$ and $p_k$, presmoothing and postsmoothing operators and AMG coarsening strategy should be considered and tested in future.
+A type of AMG method to solve algebraic eigenvalue problems arising from the discretization of partial differential equations is developed.
+Paired with the multilevel correction method and the AMG method for linear equations, the resulting algorithm for eigenvalue problems needs almost the optimally computational work and the least memory.
+The efficiency of the proposed AMG method is exhibited by six numerical examples.
+The first three examples are presented to show that the AMG method has {\it globally uniform convergence} rate under some good situations.
+Another three challenging examples are included to discuss strategies to improve the convergence under not-so-good situations.
+In our implementation, the choices of interpolation types (direct or standard), pre- and postsmoothing operators (CG, GS, etc.), linear solvers (AMG V-cycle, CG, PCG, etc.), and parameters $p_k$ and $d_n$, etc., are tested.

+In order to develop a robust and efficient AMG eigensolver for eigenvalue problems, different type of coarsening and interpolation strategies should be tested for different type of matrices, other types of eigenvalue solution schemes, such as shift strategy, Lanzcos method, restarting techniques, polynomial acceleration, should be embedded in the AMG method here.
+Furthermore, for large scale eigenvalue problems, parallelization implementation should also be considered and implemented.
+These will be our further work.